GrCOTE7/prepa/README.md

 # Prepa
-## Switch WinterCMS with Laravl 8 / with Laravel 9
+## Switch WinterCMS with Laravel 6-8 / with Laravel 9

 ### First install all in local: